designpatternsforkids/design-patterns-for-kids/README.md

 # Introduction

-Design patterns are best practices to tackle particular problems.
+Design patterns are proven solutions to tackle particular problems in software design.